satijalab/seurat/cran-comments.md

     Availability using Additional_repositories specification:
         loomR   yes   https://mojaveazure.github.io/loomR

   This is a patch for an archived package Seurat.
 We were slow in fixing the errors and would like to get Seurat back on CRAN.
-In addition. the package we suggest, loomR, is currently underdevelopment and not yet available on CRAN.
+In addition. the package we suggest, loomR, is currently under development and not yet available on CRAN.
 This package is not required for core functionality of Seurat.

 * checking package dependencies ...
 NOTE
   Package suggested but not available for checking: 'loomR'